notslow/flocon-course/README.md

 Then navigate on the command-line to the directory with the files then from the terminal prompt type: `docker run -p 8888:8888 -v $(pwd):/home/jovyan/work jupyter/minimal-notebook`
 Then copy and paste the link that appears in the terminal window into your browser

 You will need to install the proper Python dependencies for the course.
-This can be achieved via one of the following methods:
+This can be achieved via *ONE* of the following methods:
 - Evaluate `dependencies.ipynb` via Jupyter Notebooks.
 - Open a terminal from the "New" drop down menu in the top right of your screen, then type `cd work; pip install -r requirements.txt` at the prompt